jobrunker/first-repository/README.md

 Pull request: incorporate changes from a branch to the master

 Merge: act of incorporating new changes from a branch to the master

+Clone: more than just downloading, also downloads all the version history
+Commit: to local repository

+Sync = pull and push

 # Add More Markdown